yonasBSD/ternfs/README.md

 % ./build.sh alpine
 % ./build/alpine/ternrun -binaries-dir build/alpine -data-dir <data-dir>
 ```
+For less resource intensive local instance consider running with `-leader-only`.
+This will start only leader replica without replication for registry, cdc and shards.

 The above will run all the processes needed to run TernFS.
 This includes: